1. ABOUT THE HUMAN CONDITION

 This next honest description, from the great Russian philosopher Nikolai Berdyaev, recognises not only how difficult confronting the human condition has been, but also how finding knowledge depends on confronting not avoiding the human condition: ‘Knowledge requires great daring.
 It means victory over ancient, primeval terror…it must also be said of knowledge that it is bitter, and there is no escaping that bitterness…Particularly bitter is moral knowledge, the knowledge of good and evil.
 But the bitterness is due to the fallen state of the world…There is a deadly pain in the very distinction of good and evil, of the valuable and the worthless’ (The Destiny of Man, 1931; tr.
 N. Duddington, 1960, pp.14-15 of 310).
 Yes, trying to confront the issue of our corrupted or ‘fallen’ condition without the explanation for it only left us with the ‘bitter’ ‘ancient, primeval terror’ that we humans have had to endure for some 2 million years of thinking we must be ‘evil’, ‘worthless’ monsters—and yet confronting it is what was ‘require[d]’ to find ‘knowledge’, ultimately self-knowledge, understanding of our ‘good and evil’-stricken human condition.

 So Berdyaev made the point that while virtually everyone has lived in fearful terror of the human condition, ultimately it had to be confronted to be solved.
 And to do that was going to require very rare individuals who were fortunate enough to have sufficiently escaped encountering all the upset in the world during their upbringing to be uncorrupted in soul enough to not be terrified by the issue of the human condition.
 It is this ability to confront and think truthfully and thus effectively about the human condition that the South African philosopher Sir Laurens van der Post and I possessed, and so were able to find ‘the knowledge of good and evil’ explanation of the human condition.
-(See THE Interview or chapter 1:3 of FREEDOM of Jeremy Griffith’s definitive book FREEDOM for the ‘instinct vs intellect’ explanation of the human condition.
-You can also read more about Sir Laurens in Freedom Essay 51; and a biography of Jeremy in Freedom Essay 49.)
+(See or of Jeremy Griffith’s definitive book FREEDOM for the ‘instinct vs intellect’ explanation of the human condition.
+You can also read more about Sir Laurens in ; and a biography of Jeremy in .)

 And why do most people suffer from a ‘Deaf Effect’ when they try to read or listen to discussion of the human condition?
 And why can analysis of the human condition cause an extremely angry response?